univizor/cog/README.md

 1. [TextSplitter] "cleans" and converts PDFs to documents with embedded sentences.
 2. [SentenceMatcher] computes [TF-IDF frequency][tf-idf] and clusters documents with [K-means][k-means] into manageable clusters.
 Sentences within the same clusters are then compared with their [Sørensen–Dice coefficient][fuzzy-similarity].

-Similarity can than be ad-hoc mined from `sentences` via some other tools,...
+After that, data can be ad-hoc mined from `sentences` via some other tool,...

 ## Test suite